 Tree & Plant Care

-A long-lived large tree with straight trunks.
+A long-lived large tree with a straight trunk.

 Best grown in well-drained soil in large landscapes.